jessica9810/me/set2/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
 I learned about the importance of correct syntax and proper function definition in Python.
+I discovered how to define and call functions in Python.
+Functions help break down complex programs into smaller, reusable blocks of code.
+I learned about function parameters and return values.
+It was fascinating to see how Python allows for both required and optional function arguments.